 Why It Matters for Non-Designers

 UX thinking is useful far beyond professional design work.
-Product managers who understand UX principles make better prioritisation decisions.
+Product managers who understand UX principles make better prioritization decisions.
 Engineers who understand how users think build better defaults and error handling.
 Writers who understand UX craft clearer instructional content.
 Anyone who makes decisions about how a product works is making UX decisions, whether or not they have UX training.

 The core principle — that the person using something is the authority on whether it works, not the person who built it — is a genuinely transferable insight.
 Most failures of communication, instruction, and product design share a common cause: the creator’s model of the product is not the user’s model, and no one noticed until it was too late.